JemRF/RF-Documentation/pages/wifidocs/wifi32s-sensor.md

 ---
-title: The JemRF ESP32 WIFI Sensor Version 2 Introduction
+title: The JemRF ESP32 WIFI Sensor Version Introduction
 keywords: getting started introduction
-last_updated: Sept 20, 2025
+last_updated: Dec  12, 2025
 tags:
 summary: "The Internet Of Things (IoT) is where everyday things (cars, homes, household appliances, plants) are being connected to the Internet where we can monitor and alert in ways not possible before.
 This document describes our WiFi Sensor and its place in the IoT Universe."
 sidebar: wifi_sidebar